 Government should invest more in education

-Literacy figures in Nigeria do not give cause for cheer when juxtaposed with figures of other countries, and the importance of education as the engine for national development.
-Literacy rates in countries like Cuba, Poland, and Estonia are as high as 99.8 per cent, while Barbados, Latvia and Slovenia have attained 99.7 per cent, according to the United Nations Development Programme (UNDP).
+The NMEC defines literacy rate as the percentage of people from the age of 15 and above who can read and write simple statements on their everyday life.
+NMEC therefore considers it ‘shameful’ that in the 21st century, a country could have such large number of illiterates.
+More worrying is that the authorities are not doing much to address the situation.
+Yet Nigeria’s literacy figures do not give cause for cheer when juxtaposed with literacy figures of other countries, considering the importance of education as the engine for national development.
+Literacy rates in countries like Cuba, Poland, and Estonia have been put as high as 99.8 per cent while Barbados, Latvia and Slovenia have attained 99.7 per cent, according to the United Nations Development Programme (UNDP) Report (2007/2008).
 That report put Nigeria’s literacy rate at 69.1 per cent.